-Each of Merrill Lynch, Pierce, Fenner & Smith Incorporated, and Wachovia Capital Markets, LLC was an underwriter of our initial public offering, for which they received customary fees.
-Wachovia Capital Markets, LLC is the administrative agent and a lender under the Facility.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated was an underwriter of our October 2004 initial public offering and our March 2005 common stock offering, for which it received customary fees.

-The principal business address of Merrill Lynch is 4 World Financial Center, New York, New York 10080.
+The principal business address of Merrill Lynch is 4 World Financial Center, New York, New York 10080 and the principal business address of UBS Securities LLC is 299 Park Avenue, 34th Floor, New York, New York 10171.